Ziggeo/ziggeo-wordpress-plugin/readme.txt

 = Global Defaults =
 8. Your old setup is now used as fallback

+= Comments =
+9. More options for comments.

 = Editing Post =
-9. TinyMCE button
+10. TinyMCE button

-10. //@todo - maybe we could add segments =general tab=, =templates tab=, etc and then screenshots..

 == Upgrade notice ==